analogdevicesinc/doctools/docs/docs_guidelines/index.rst

 -----------------

-The relation between pages are created with the ``toctree`` directive, which allows to generate the table of contents and navigation bars.
+The relation between pages are created with the ``toctree`` directive, which allows generating the table of contents and navigation bars.

 Each page may have only one toctree, since they are the equivalent of the volumes of a book, and it does not make sense to have multiple "volumes" at